King's Quest I: King's Quest: Quest for the Crown

 Since the game's fourth release (1984) and the repackaged fifth release (1987), the backstory was greatly expanded.
-The Kingdom of Daventry is in serious trouble, after its precious magical items have been stolen.
-One day, King Edward the Benevolent rescued a beautiful young Princess Dahlia of Cumberland, but on the night of their wedding she was discovered to actually be an evil witch who stole the king's treasure.
-Knowing that he had to save the kingdom, the dying King Edward sends his bravest knight, Sir Graham, to Cumberland.
+The Kingdom of Daventry is in serious trouble after its precious magical items have been stolen.
+One day, King Edward the Benevolent rescued beautiful young Princess Dahlia of Cumberland, but on the night of their wedding, she was discovered to actually be an evil witch who had stolen the king's treasure.
+Knowing that he had to save the kingdom, the dying King Edward sent his bravest knight, Sir Graham, to Cumberland.
 His quest is to rid the land of the treacherous witch, outwit the other assorted villains, and retrieve the three lost treasures.
 Because he had no heir, if Graham should succeed, he would become the next king.

-Sir Graham embarked upon a quest for the items through Daventry, climbing a magic beanstalk to the Land of the Clouds where he recovered the chest of gold, facing leprechauns to retrieve the shield and a dragon to get back the mirror.
+Sir Graham embarked upon a quest for the items through Daventry, climbing a magic beanstalk to the Land of the Clouds, where he recovered the chest of gold, facing leprechauns to retrieve the shield and a dragon to get back the mirror.
 After retrieving all the items, Graham returned to the throne room in time to present them to the king before he died.
-As the king died, he passed on rule of Daventry to Sir Graham as promised.
+As the king died, he passed on the rule of Daventry to Sir Graham as promised.

 Development

 In late 1982, IBM contacted Sierra On-Line for launch games for its forthcoming PCjr home computer, announced in November 1983.
 Among the software Sierra developed was King's Quest, the first animated adventure game.
 To create the interactive animation, the King's Quest development process deployed a prototype version of what would eventually become the Adventure Game Interpreter (AGI) game engine.
 This prototype engine was developed by Arthur Abraham, who was released from the King's Quest project in the middle of development.
 Some early reporting on the game referred to the development system as the "Game Adaptation Language" (GAL).
 In addition to the designer and writer Roberta Williams, six full-time programmers worked for 18 months to complete the game.

-IBM requested a sophisticated and replayable adventure game, and paid for much of the $850,000 development cost.
+IBM requested a sophisticated and replayable adventure game and paid for a significant portion of the $850,000 development cost.
 IBM stated in advertisements that King's Quest "runs on the IBM PCjr and makes good use of some special PCjr capabilities", with "unusually smooth and realistic" animation and "an impressive variety of sound effects".
 Its discontinuation of the computer in March 1985 stunned Sierra.
 Due to the PCjr's poor reception, King's Quest did not sell very well.
 With the advantage of the development system, Sierra was able to quickly release versions for the Tandy 1000, standard PCs, and the Apple IIe, which helped propel sales.

+IBM PC self-booting releases

-Self-booting IBM PC compatible versions require 128 KB of memory:
+Self-booting IBM PC compatible versions, requiring 128 KB of memory: